nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The tutor already exists.
     * 2a1.
-NUSContacts informs the student of the error.
+NUSContacts informs the user of the error.

       Use case ends.